-Device days and patient days are used for denominators (see Key Terms chapter).
-Ventilator days, which are the number of patients managed with a ventilatory device, are collected daily, at the same time each day, according to the chosen location using the appropriate form (CDC 57.116, 57.117, and 57.118).
+Device days and patient days are used for denominators (see General Key Terms chapter).
+Ventilator days, which are the number of patients managed with a ventilatory device, are collected daily, at the same time each day, according to the chosen location using the appropriate form (CDC 57.116 [NICU], 57.117 [Specialty Care Areas], and 57.118 [ICU/Other Locations]).
 These daily counts are summed and only the total for the month is entered into NHSN.
 Ventilator days and patient days are collected for each of the locations where VAP is monitored.
-When denominator data are available from electronic sources (for example: ventilator days from respiratory therapy), these sources may be used as long as the counts are not substantially different (+/- 5%) from manually-collected counts, validated for a minimum of three months.
+When denominator data are available from electronic sources, these sources may be used as long as the counts are within +/- 5% of manually-collected counts, validated for a minimum of three consecutive months.
+Validation of electronic counts should be performed separately for each location conducting VAP surveillance.